arillso/ansible.defaultuser/README.md

 ## Description

-Role which configures the default profile under Linux and Windows.
+This role configures the desktop of a new user under Linux and Window.
+Under Windows, he turns on desktop icons on the This computer and disables or enables functions in Windows Explorer.

 ## Installation